Coding-Academy-Munich/GitExample/README.md

 # GitExample

 This is a sample project to demonstrate git branching and merging.
+And remote branches.

 ## Another heading